knowitall/openregex/README.md

 # OpenRegex

 OpenRegex is written by Michael Schmitz at the Turing Center
 <http://turing.cs.washington.edu/>.
-It is licensed under the full GPL3.
+It is licensed under the lesser GPL.
 Please see the LICENSE file for more details.